 - If you are under 21 and get two tickets in a 24-month period it results in a suspension.

-In many instances, we’re able to get an Illinois driver’s ticket amended to a charge that will not count as a moving violation.
+In many instances, our Milwaukee lawyer is able to get an Illinois driver’s ticket amended to a charge that will not count as a moving violation.
 This will prevent the citation from appearing on an Illinois driving record.

 Deferred Prosecution Is Not Possible in Wisconsin